WsYato/Sokoban/README.md

 	' ' is dint.

-	For more information take a look at the premade levels file named.
+	For more information take a look at the premade levels file.

 2. Load the level.